code11/engine/docs/docs/api/path-composers/path-composition.md

 Then path for `baz` is `.foo.bar.baz`.

-Path composition is the act of creating paths to access values from state.
+Path composition is creating new paths by combining smaller paths.
 It sounds simple, because it is.
 It is also one of the most important (and occasionally confusing) aspect of building applications with Engine.

+Conceptually, Paths can be static or dynamic.
+A path can be considered static when you know exactly where the data you're interested in is. e.g `.foo.bar.baz` in example above.

+A path is dynamic when its exact location is known at runtime, and is calculated at runtime depending on runtime values like props given to the view, data from the state (e.g. an might store a `selectedId` in state), or local variables.

-Engine provides following utilities for composing paths to work on:
+Engine provides following path composition operators for creating paths, and composing them together:

 1. [Prop](/docs/api/path-composers/prop)
 2. [Arg](/docs/api/path-composers/arg)